MyriamFentanes/101-redhat-eap-openshift/README.md

 Accept the default subscription ID value.
 Note: this field is not shown in the picture above.

 #### Resource Group
 Select "Create new" resource group if one does not currently exist.
-Enter "origin" or a name of your choosing in the input field.
+Enter "ocp" or a name of your choosing in the input field.

 #### Location
-The geographic location in which to deploy OpenShift Origin.
+The geographic location in which to deploy OpenShift Container Platform.

 #### Admin User
-Supply a username which will be used for both SSH access and for the OpenShift Origin web console.
+Supply a username which will be used for both SSH access and for the OpenShift Container Platform web console.

 #### Admin Password
-Supply a password which will be used for the Origin web console.
+Supply a password which will be used for the Openshift Container Platform web console.

 #### Rhsm User
 Red Hat user name to be used for system registration.